 For many educators in China, the need to transfer their earnings back to their home country is a common requirement.
 Some teachers do this on a monthly basis, while others choose to access their savings when their tenure in China concludes.

-In a previous blog post, we showed you How Much Money You Can Save by Teaching English in China.
-In this post, we will now break down the different methods of converting your hard-earned Chinese Renminbi into a currency of your choosing and sending it back home.
+In a previous blog post, we shed light on the substantial savings potential when teaching English in China.
+In this article, we will delve into the different strategies for converting your diligently earned Chinese Renminbi into your preferred currency to seamlessly send it home.

+Among the most traditional methods used by teachers in China to transfer funds abroad is the trusty bank transfer.
+This approach is known for its security and reliability but does have its drawbacks.
 Foreigners in China have a $500 limit on how much money they can withdraw, before having to provide certain documentation.
 For any amounts over $500, proof of ownership and proof that tax has been paid have to be provided to the bank.
-This means that any teachers who want to send home a large amount of money will have to go through a very time-consuming process at the bank, and ensure that they have all the required documentation, in order to do so.
+This means that any teachers who want to send home a large amount of money will have to go through a very time-consuming process at the bank and ensure that they have all the required documentation.

 Moreover, bank transfers come with fees, including transaction charges and currency exchange fees, which can range from 2% to 4%.
 Therefore, sending a substantial amount of money through a bank transfer can be costly.

 Find a Friend

 For those seeking a cost-effective and rapid solution, relying on a Chinese friend can be a game-changer.
 As mentioned earlier, foreigners have a $500 limit for sending money abroad, while Chinese nationals can send up to $50,000 annually with greater ease.
 If you have a trustworthy Chinese friend or colleague, you can transfer your funds to them, and they can, in turn, transfer it to your overseas account via bank transfer or using Alipay.